-- Final pay quantities based on verified ground elevations; - Horizontal and vertical alignment of each wall; - Elevation sheet or sheets for each wall; - Existing ground elevations that have been verified by the Contractor for each location; - Proposed ground lines; - Vertical bearing pressure exerted by the MSE wall structure relative to changes in wall height and soil reinforcement length; - MSE wall profile elevation showing top of the leveling pad elevations, maximum bearing loads, top of wall elevation at a maximum interval of 25 feet, and at all slope changes, etc.; - Typical cross-section or cross-sections showing the elevation relationship between ground conditions and proposed grades; - General notes pertaining to design criteria and wall construction; - Details of slip joints if required to prevent stresses due to anticipated settlement or at interfaces with other structures; - Details of all joints indicating type, size, and manufacturer; - Details of wall batter; Construct the MSE wall structure using a predetermined backward batter corresponding to the anticipated outward wall deflection due to the active soil pressures.
-Have the Wall Designer determine this backward batter and adjust during construction as needed to build the wall to the required construction tolerances.
-A negative slope or batter (sloping outward from the face) will not be acceptable regardless of the wall tolerance achieved. - Shape, dimensions, and any structural design details of MSE wall facings; - Details of the architectural or finish treatment supplied; - Details of facing/reinforcement connections; - The number, size, type, length, and details of the soil reinforcing elements in each design section; - Details showing location and installation of geotextile fabric; - Details of the leveling pad showing dimensions; - Finishing details at the top of wall (e.g., panel coping, barrier, pavements);

-- Details at miscellaneous obstructions (e.g., drainage structures, utility conduits, pipes) located within the reinforced backfill; - Details at bridge foundation obstructions (including foundations to be installed with the current project); - Wall Manufacturer details of internal drainage system required by the Wall Designer, or as required by the Plans; - Limits of structure excavation; - Dimensions of reinforced backfill required; - Required backfill material properties; - Reinforcing steel schedule and bending details; and - Any additional details pertaining to coping, railing, temporary facing, and internal drainage, as required by the Plans.
+- Final pay quantities based on verified ground elevations; - Horizontal and vertical alignment of each wall; - Elevation sheet(s) for each wall; - Existing ground elevations that have been verified by the Contractor for each location; - Proposed ground lines; - Vertical bearing pressure exerted by the MSE wall structure relative to changes in wall height and soil reinforcement length; - MSE wall profile elevation showing top of the leveling pad elevations, maximum bearing loads, top of wall elevation at a maximum interval of 25 feet, and at all slope changes, etc.; - Typical cross-section(s) showing the elevation relationship between ground conditions and proposed grades; - General notes pertaining to design criteria and wall construction; - Details of slip joints if required to prevent stresses due to anticipated settlement or at interfaces with other structures; - Details of all joints indicating type, size, and manufacturer; - Details of wall batter; have the Wall Designer determine the required backward batter and adjust during construction as needed to build the wall to the required construction tolerances.
+A negative slope or batter (sloping outward of the face) will not be acceptable regardless of the wall tolerance achieved. - Shape, dimensions, and any structural design details of MSE wall facings; - Details of the architectural or finish treatment supplied: - Details of facing/reinforcement connections; - The number, size, type, length, and details of the soil reinforcing elements in each design section; - Details showing location and installation of geotextile fabric; - Details of the leveling pad showing dimensions; - Finishing details at the top of wall (e.g., panel coping, barrier, pavements); - Details at miscellaneous obstructions (e.g., drainage structures, utility conduits, pipes) located within the reinforced backfill; - Details at bridge foundation obstructions (including foundations to be installed with the current project); - Details of internal drainage system required by the Wall Designer, or as required by the Plans: - Limits of structure excavation: - Dimensions of reinforced backfill required; - Required backfill material properties: - Reinforcing steel schedule and bending details; - Any assumptions beyond those provided by SCDOT; and - Any additional details pertaining to coping, railing, temporary facing, and internal drainage, as required by the Plans.